eabredder/KilnLog/README.md

 The number of fans running (0–4) at each point in time.
 Useful for spotting patterns in fan cycling and verifying the controller is responding to EMC changes as expected.

-### Temperature Depression

-The wet-bulb temperature depression — the difference between the dry-bulb and wet-bulb temperatures (°C).
-Evaporation from the wet wick cools the wet-bulb sensor below the ambient air temperature; this depression is the primary input to the psychrometric calculation.
-A healthy, well-wetted wick typically shows a depression of **4–8 °C** at typical kiln operating temperatures.
-If the depression collapses toward zero while humidity remains high, the wick likely needs re-wetting.
-Note: the dry-bulb sensor's anti-condensation heater adds a small upward bias to the absolute temperature values, but the trend over time is reliable.

 ### Kiln vs. Outside Temperature

 Three lines: **kiln dry-bulb** (solid), **kiln wet-bulb** (dashed), and **outside air temperature**.
 Yellow shading between the dry-bulb and outside lines indicates periods when the kiln is warmer than outside (solar gain or retained heat); blue shading indicates periods when the kiln is cooler.
 Absolute dry-bulb readings carry a small upward bias (+0.5–2 °C) from the sensor heater.